-Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, working capital needs, various regulatory actions and appeals relating to such regulatory actions.
-Our principal cash requirements for the remaining three months of 2008 include approximately \$125 million of capital expenditures and approximately \$600 million of estimated restoration costs related to Hurricane Ike.
+Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs, various regulatory actions and appeals relating to such regulatory actions.
+Our principal cash requirements for the remaining nine months of 2009 include approximately \$345 million of capital expenditures and \$104 million of scheduled principal payments on transition bonds.

-We expect that borrowings under our credit facility, borrowings from affiliates and anticipated cash flows from operations will be sufficient to meet our cash needs for the remaining three months of 2008.
-Cash needs or discretionary financing or refinancing may also result in the issuance of debt securities in the capital markets or the arrangement of an additional credit facility.
-Issuances of debt in the capital markets and an additional credit facility may not, however, be available to us on acceptable terms.
+We expect that borrowings under our credit facilities, anticipated cash flows from operations and intercompany borrowings will be sufficient to meet our anticipated cash needs in the remainder of 2009.
+Cash needs or discretionary financing or refinancing may result in the issuance of debt securities in the capital markets or the arrangement of additional credit facilities.
+Issuances of debt in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.

 Off-Balance Sheet Arrangements.
-Other than operating leases and first mortgage bonds and general mortgage bonds issued as collateral for long-term debt of CenterPoint Energy as discussed below, we have no off-balance sheet arrangements.
+Other than operating leases and first mortgage bonds and general mortgage bonds issued as collateral for our long-term debt and that of CenterPoint Energy as discussed below, we have no off-balance sheet arrangements.